mariobodemann/talk-devfest-berlin-2025-python-on-android/talk.md

 * [Termux](https://termux.org)
   * unix like Terminal on the go
   * experiment with OSS software
-  * install git!
 * [WebServer](https://flask.palletsprojects.com/)
   * make your phone into a server
-  * serve versuse surf. 🏄
+  * serving versus surfing 🏄
 * [Embedding](https://chaquo.com/)
   * make your app speak Python
   * use all^1 of your Python libraries